annarauhoff/Anna-Rauhoff-Portfolio/FinalProject.md

 #### [Toxic Ten](http://toxicten.org/cheswick-power)

 a.
-The target audience you hope to reach with your story;
+Target Audience;
 The target audience for my story is residents of Pittsburgh who are affected by the pollution.

 b.
-Your approach to identifying representative individuals to interview;
+Approach to identifying representative individuals to interview;
 I chose to interview individuals who both know me, and colleagues who I do not have a consistent rapport with.
 My logic was that those who know me would be able to provide feedback as it relates to my overall communication goals.
 However, those who I do not communicate with often would be more likely to provide direct, unfiltered feedback.

 c.
-Your interview script;
+Interview script;
 I used two different interview scripts for those I already have a dialogue with (1), and those I communicate with less often (2).

 1a.
 Thank you for agreeing to provide feedback about the following visual representation.
 I would like to review this representation to make the communication as dynamic and clear as possible.
 Would you mind providing feedback on how I could improve within this area.